Have you ever had a feeling of anger towards a coworker who you think is such a mess that nothing could save them? 😡

-How could you start a discussion about in our example above?
+How would you start a discussion in the example above?
 Here is one take on it: "Hey, I'd like to talk to you about the other day.
 I know I'm always with customers and ususally I don't mind when you're having a break at the same time, but the other day things got too loud and it was a bit disturbing.
 Could you be more careful next time?
 Of course, if the same happens to you, tell me!"

 What you should do